nousheenali/Linear_Regression/README.md

 ## LINEAR REGRESSION

-**LINEAR REGRESSION** is a statistical method that models the relationship between two variables.
+LINEAR REGRESSION is a statistical method that models the relationship between two variables.
 It is used to predict the value of a dependent variable based on one or more independent variables.

-The difference between the actual value and the predicted value is called the **residual**.
+The difference between the actual value and the predicted value is called the **residual**.The residual is the error in the prediction.
-The residual is the error in the prediction.
+The line that minimizes the sum of the squared residuals is called the **Best Fit Line**.

 <p align="center"><img width="600" alt="LINEAR REGRESSION" src="https://github.com/nousheenali/Linear_Regression/assets/66158938/23baf4fb-8aee-4445-b4a6-1585fb81ec97"/></p>